esin87/cheerup/README.md

 # cheerups!

 This app will cheer you up (in progress).

-## Description

 The Internet can always use more kindness.
 Sometimes we're our own harshest critic.
 This corner of the Internet is for positive vibes, only.

+## Description

+This project was create to fulfill the requirements for General Assembly's Project 2 in the Software Engineering Immersive Remote program.
+Cheerup! is my first fullstack web application, built by me from the ground up.

 ## Features

-List out project features here.
+List out features here.

 ## Planning

-This project was create to fulfill the requirements for General Assembly's Project 2 in the Software Engineering Immersive Remote program.
-Cheerup! is my first fullstack web application, built by me from the ground up.

 #### User Stories